-My Thrive Market membership has helped me save over $1000 on keto and paleo foods, so I really love that now I can add paleo and keto-friendly boxes of flash-frozen sustainable seafood to my monthly orders.
+My Thrive Market membership has helped me save over $1000 on organic groceries, so I really love that now I can add flash-frozen portions of seafood to my monthly orders.
 One less thing to think about – I love when grocery shopping is easy!

-The Thrive Market sustainable seafood boxes are my top choice because they offer a variety of boxes that perfectly suit my tastes and dietary needs.
+The Thrive Market sustainable seafood boxes are a top choice because they offer a variety of boxes that perfectly suit my tastes and dietary needs.
 I can safely enjoy every item that's packed in my box!
 And I feel good knowing that all of their seafood sources are accredited by the Monterey Bay Aquarium Seafood Watch and the Marine Stewardship Council.

 My personal favorite?
 The Wild & Sustainable Box.
 It's perfect no matter whether you're keto or paleo!
 And I love the variety – shrimp, scallops, barramundi, cod, and salmon all in one box!

 Want to give Thrive Market a try (and save big on your next grocery bill)?
 Use this link for a free gift with your first order.